Babera91/Test_CheckCar24_React/README.md

     1.2 Form.jsx (Formular to Contact the Team )
     1.3 ConsumOptionValues.jsx ( Show the Values of Consumption )
-    1.4 Gallary.jsx (The Gallary of the Vehicle (Fiat)) 1.5 VehiclePayment.jsx ( Article that we Buy your OldCar )
+    1.4 Gallary.jsx (The Gallary of the Vehicle (Fiat)) 1.5 VehiclePayment.jsx ( Article that we buy your OldCar )
-    1.6 VehicleName.jsx ( This like the Header of this page with the Logo ) 1.7 VehicleDetails.jsx ( About the Vehicle (Name , Modell ...))
+    1.6 VehicleName.jsx ( This like the Header of this Page with the Logo ) 1.7 VehicleDetails.jsx ( About the Vehicle (Name , Modell ...))
     1.8 VehicleDescription.jsx ( Listing the Interieur )
     1.9 TestBorder ( Is Test :) )